Parsl/parsl/docs/userguide/workflow.rst

 Parallel dataflows
 ---------

-Parallel dataflows can be developed by passing data between apps.
+Parallel dataflows can be developed by passing data between ``Apps``.
 In this example we create a set of files, each with a random number, and then merge and sort the values.

 .. code-block:: python